You are here

 CIN370 Selected Topics in Cinema Studies

 Cinema is often considered the most significant art form of the 20th century.
 Because of its importance and complexity, there are many ways of approaching films.
 They may be seen as escapist fantasies with a powerful influence on people's lives; as expressions of the attitudes of a culture; as works of art shaped by a great director; or as commercial and industrial products.
 Focuses on one or another of this wide range of subjects.
-In recent years, topics for CIN 370 have included: The Films of Alfred Hitchcock; Feminism and Film; Horror Movies; European Art Cinema; and Romantic Comedy.
+In recent years, topics have included: The Films of Alfred Hitchcock; Feminism and Film; Horror Movies; European Art Cinema; and Romantic Comedy.
 Allows repetition for credit.

 CIN371 Great Directors